 Borrowings under the Credit Facility expose us to interest rate risk due to the potential variability of market interest rates.
 In order to partially hedge against our exposure to interest rate variability on the Initial Term Loan, we entered into 5-year agreements in August 2018 (Initial Swaps) with a syndicate of third-party banks to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for \$175.0 of the total borrowings under the Initial Term Loan.
 The Initial Swaps expire in August 2023.
-In December 2018, we entered into 5-year agreements with a syndicate of third-party banks (Incremental Swaps) to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for \$175.0 of the total borrowings under the Initial Term Loan.
-The Incremental Swaps expire in December 2018, we entered into 5-year agreements with a syndicate of third-party banks (Incremental Swaps) to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for \$175.0 of the total borrowings under the Incremental Term Loan.
+In December 2018, we entered into 5-year agreements with a syndicate of third-party banks (Incremental Swaps) to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for \$175.0 of the total borrowings under the Incremental Term Loan.
 The Incremental Swaps expire in December 2023.
 See note 21 to our 2019 AFS for further detail regarding the Initial Swaps and Incremental Swaps.
-In June 2020, we entered into additional interest rate swap agreements with two third-party banks (Additional Swaps) to swap the variable interest rate with a fixed rate of interest on \$100.0 of borrowings under our Initial Term Loan, effective upon expiration of the Initial Swaps.
+In June 2020, we entered into additional interest rate swap agreements with two third-party banks (Additional Swaps) to swap the variable interest rate with a fixed rate of interest on \$100.0 of borrowings under our Initial Term Loan, effective upon expiration of the Initial Swaps, in order to continue to hedge our exposure to interest rate variability on such amount for 10 months after the expiration of the Initial Swaps.
 The Additional Swaps expire in June 2024.
 At September 30, 2020, the interest rate risk related to \$120.4 of borrowings under the Credit Facility was unhedged, consisting of unhedged amounts outstanding under the Term Loans (no amounts were outstanding under the Revolver at September 30, 2020).
 Also see note 8.